-4.1.
-Sample Preparation.

-4.1.1.
-Obtain a 60 to 80 lbs (30 to 35 kg) sample, dry at 140°F (60°C) if necessary, and break it down to pass the No. 4 (4.75 mm) sieve.
-Discard granular particles retained on the sieve.

-4.1.2.
-Mix thoroughly and weigh out six portions, each weighing 5 lbs (2200 g).

-4.2.
-Test Procedure.

-4.2.1.
-Add a measured amount of water (approximately 12% by dry mass) to one 5 lb (2200 g) portion and thoroughly mix it into the sample.
+- 4.1.
+Sample Preparation. - 4.1.1.
+Obtain a 60 to 80 lbs (30 to 35 kg) sample, dry at 140°F (60°C) if necessary and break it down to pass the No. 4 (4.75 mm) sieve.
+Discard granular particles retained on the sieve. - 4.1.2.
+Mix thoroughly and weigh out six portions, each weighing 5 lbs (2200 g). - 4.2.
+Test Procedure. - 4.2.1.
+Add a measured amount of water (approximately 12% by dry mass) to one 5 lb (2200 g) portion and thoroughly mix it into the sample. - 4.2.2.

-4.2.2.
 The sample of soil-water mixture shall be placed in a closed container to minimize moisture loss.
-The sample shall then be allowed to stand for a minimum of 12 hours before compacting.
+The sample shall then be allowed to stand for a minimum of 12 hours before compacting. - NOTE: When testing a mixture containing cementitious material such as cement or fly ash, skip section 4.2.2 to minimize the effects of hydration on the sample. - 4.2.3.

-4.2.3.
 Obtain the mass of the mold to the nearest 0.0001 lb (0.0001 kg).
 It is suggested that the mold and collar be lightly coated with a light lubricant.

-4.2.4.
-Place the assembled mold on the rigid base and fill the mold so that the compacted layer will equal 1/3 of the mold volume.
+- 4.2.4.
+Place the assembled mold on the rigid base and fill the mold so that the compacted layer will equal 1/3 of the mold volume. - 4.2.5.

-4.2.5.
 Compact the material with 25 blows of the rammer dropped from a height of 12 in (304.8 mm) above the surface of the material.
-Distribute the blows of the rammer evenly over the surface.

-4.2.6.
-Place two more layers of the material in the mold and compact each layer as stipulated in Section 4.2.3 above.

-4.2.7.
-Remove the top collar and trim the excess material level with the top of the mold.

-4.2.8.
-Remove the base and trim excess material level with the bottom of the mold.

-4.2.9.
-Weigh the sample to the nearest 5 g while it is in the mold and multiply the mass of the sample and the mold, minus the mass of the mold, by 30 (1060), and record the result as the wet density, D_w , in pounds per cubic foot, (kilograms per cubic meter), of the compacted soil.
+Distribute the blows of the rammer evenly over the surface. - 4.2.6.
+Place two more layers of the material in the mold and compact each layer as stipulated in Section 4.2.3 above. - 4.2.7.
+Remove the top collar and trim the excess material level with the top of the mold. - 4.2.8.
+Remove the base and trim excess material level with the bottom of the mold. - 4.2.9.
+Weigh the sample to the nearest 5 g while it is in the mold and multiply the mass of the sample and the mold, minus the mass of the mold, by 30 (1060), and record the result as the wet density, $D_w$ , in pounds per cubic foot, (kilograms per cubic meter), of the compacted soil. - 4.2.10.

-4.2.10.
 Repeat the compaction procedure using the other 5 lb (2200 g) increments of the sample to which different measured amounts of water have been added, thoroughly mixed and cured as in the note following Section 4.2.1 of this test method.
 This procedure will be continued with varying moisture contents until at least three points are obtained on the dry side of "optimum moisture" and at least two points are obtained on the wet side of "optimum moisture."
-This can usually be accomplished by compacting different specimens at moisture intervals of 2 to 3%, starting on the dry side of "optimum moisture" and ending on the wet side.
+This can usually be accomplished by compacting different specimens at moisture intervals of 2 to 3%, starting on the dry side of "optimum moisture" and ending on the wet side. - 4.2.11.

-4.2.11.
 Remove the material from the mold and slice vertically through the center.
 Take a representative sample, weighing a minimum of 100 g of the material from one of the cut faces, determine the mass immediately and dry in accordance with KT-11, to determine the moisture content.